 12 North Tour Viewing Party

 The Seahawks are coming to Canada!
 This Sunday, September 18 at noon, the NFL’s Seattle Seahawks are hosting a free Viewing Party at Jack Poole Plaza to watch their game against the San Francisco 49ers.
 Come check out the big screen, beer garden, food trucks, a Seahawk ticket giveaway courtesy of Bell, and more.
 Plus, mascot Blitz, Dancers, and Super Bowl 48 champion K.J.
 Wright will be in attendance.
-You'll also find the MOVE Community Crew on site with a chance to win some prizes!
+You'll also find the Virgin Radio Street Squad on site with a chance to win some prizes!

 For more information and to RSVP, click here!